Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Numerical Results

 \subsubsection{Payoff of the CP}

-Using \eqref{equ:payoffCP_new} and the candidate outcomes listed in Sections~\ref{section:summaryof resutls} and \ref{section:summary_benchmark}, we can calculate the payoff of the CP in different outcomes.
-Results yield that the equilibrium payoff of the CP in all the possible outcomes of the non-neutral scenario and also in the benchmark scenario are equal and are $\pi^{eq}_{CP}=\pi^{eq}_{CP,B}=\kappa_{ad}\tilde{q}_f$.
-The reason is that the non-neutral ISP is the leader in the this leader-follower game.
-Thus, knowing the parameters of the game and the tie-breaking assumption 2 of the CP, it can extract all the profits of the CP and make it indifferent between taking the non-neutral option and not taking it.
+It follows from \eqref{equ:payoffCP_new} that the CP gets a payoff of $\kappa_{ad}\tilde{q}_f$ for each candidate SPNE (a)-(e) and also in the benchmark scenario in Section~\ref{section:summary_benchmark}.
+This is because ISP NoN decides her strategy in Stages 1 and 2, followed by the CP in Stage 3.
+Thus, CP is the follower, and NoN is a leader in this leader-follower game.
+Thus, knowing the parameters of the game and the tie-breaking assumption 2 of the CP, NoN can extract all the profits of the CP and render the CP indifferent between offering premium and free qualities on NoN.